top of page

 Acknowledging that some people have privilege (neurotypical) and some people face barriers to inclusion and belonging and discrimintation (neurodivergent) is an essential step towards more equitable communities.

-*Note: Image is not a comprehensive list of over 300 neurodivergent identities.
+*Note: Image is not a comprehensive list of neurodivergent identities.

 bottom of page